luhsra/hyperalloc-bench/README.md

 sudo -E ./max_power.sh python compiling/compiling.py --mode <mode> --img <path/to/disk.qcow2> -c 8 -m 8
 ```

+> The `max_power.sh` script disables powersaving and frequency scaling on Intel CPUs.

 The `mode` specifies the paths to the guest kernel and QEMU to be used.
 You can manually overwrite them with the `--kernel` and `--qemu` arguments.
 The benchmark `mode` can be one of the following:
 - `base-manual`: Unmodified QEMU and guest with manual virtio-balloon